 In the long run, you won’t save as much money with a lease versus buying the solar system outright, but your net utility bill should go down.
 Be very careful, however: it’s actually possible to pay more for electricity with leased solar panels than if you had never installed solar panels.

-This is because many solar lease companies include an escalator clause in the contract that automatically increases the payments every year.
+This is because most solar lease companies include an escalator clause in the contract that automatically increases the payments every year.

 Alright, now that we’ve explained the basics of how solar leases work, let’s talk about what Sunrun offers.